Can I heat bottles and meals in the microwave?

 • Do not heat oil at high temperatures

-Sacha, all the information that I consulted about microwaves recommend never heating a baby’s milk in a bottle in the microwave.
-This is also to prevent burns.
+All the information that I consulted about microwaves recommend never heating a baby’s milk in a bottle in the microwave.
+This is to prevent burns.
 Additionally, not all bottles and liners are microwave friendly.
-An ounce of prevention is worth a pound of cure, right?

 The Baby Expert